 BASELINE DATA ON THE PLANT COMMUNITY

 The first step in restoring the riverbank within the Garden will be establishing a baseline of what name and non-native plants are growing there.
 Prior to 2022, only incidental records were made.
 The riverbank within the Garden boundaries has largely been left untended, which explains the rich native flora that can be found there.
 However, many invasive plant species have crept in and other non-native species have likely been planted by staff in the past with little record-keeping.
 Plant inventory work began in 2022, led by one of our Beal Scholars interns, Jake Mantela.
-A species list compiled by him, with a rich amount of associated data, can be downloaded here.
+A species list compiled by him, with a rich amount of associated data, can be downloaded here, as well as a list of collected specimens.
 This work will continue, so we can monitor the success of the restoration project.

 INVASIVE SPECIES REMOVAL

 To begin this project, we have stepped up removal of invasive plant species along the riverside.
 Invasive species compete for resources like water, nutrients and sunlight, while often lacking the extensive root systems of native plants to hold the riverbank in place.
 We have aggressively acted to remove noxious (and obnoxious) invasive plants like black swallowwort (Vinetoxium nigrum), common buckthorn (Rhamnus cathartica), honeysuckle (Lonicera species), goutweed (Aegopodium podagraria), lesser celandine (Ficaria verna), hedge parsley (Torilis japonica) and even ditch lily (Hemerocallis fulva).
 This will be a continuing effort and will require constant vigilance.